jhaumont/enter-the-daggerverse/runbooks/english/07-use-module-from-daggervers-with-dagger-shell.md

   git-info      A Dagger Module to extract information about a git reference.
 ```

-You see last line git-info is loaded.
+The last line shows that git-info is loaded.

 Now get current git ref:
 ```